RomeoDespres/reapy/README.md

 ## Contributing

-For now, about a third of ReaScript API has a `reapy` counterpart.
-Feel free to extend the API by forking this repository!
+For now, about a third of ReaScript API has a `reapy` counterpart, the docs are far from great, and many bugs are hiding in wait to be found.
+Feel free to improve the project by checking the [contribution guide](CONTRIBUTING.md)!

 ## Author